Novi Pazar: History

 One of the oldest monuments of the area is the Church of the Holy Apostles Peter and Paul first built in the Roman era and reconstructed in the 9th century.
 Over many centuries the city area of Stari Ras was a borderline contested by the First Bulgarian Empire, Serbian Principality and Byzantine Empire.

 Since the late-12th century, the region of modern Novi Pazar served as the principal province of the Serbian realm.
 It was an administrative division, usually under the direct rule of the monarch and sometimes as an appanage.
 It was the crownland, seat or appanage of various Serbian states throughout the Middle Ages, including the Serbian Kingdom (1217–1345) and the Serbian Empire (1345–1371).
 In 1427, the region and the remnant of Ras, as part of the Serbian Despotate, was ruled by Serbian despot Đurađ Branković.
 One of the markets was called "despotov trg" (Despot's square).
 In 1439, the region was captured by the Ottoman Empire, but was reconquered by the Serbian Despotate in 1444.
 In the summer of 1455, the Ottomans conquered the region again, and named the settlement of Trgovište Eski Bazar (Old Market).
 Novi Pazar was formally founded as a city in its own right in 1461 by Ottoman general Isa-Beg Ishaković, the Bosnian governor of the district (sanjak) who also founded Sarajevo.
 Ishaković decided to establish a new town on the area of Trgovište as an urban center between Raška and Jošanica, where at first he built a mosque, a public bath, a marketplace, a hostel, and a compound.

 The town was the capital of the Sanjak of Novi Pazar during Ottoman rule.
 From 1878 to 1908, it was controlled by Austria-Hungary, and from 1908 to 1913, it was again part of the Ottoman empire under the Kosovo vilayet.
 It became part of the Kingdom of Serbia during the First Balkan War in 1912, and then in 1918 the Kingdom of Yugoslavia.

 The area has traditionally had a large number of Albanians and Muslim Slavs with a different culture from the Orthodox Serbs.
-In May 1901, Albanians pillaged and partially burned the cities of Novi Pazar, Sjenica and Priština, and massacred Serbs in the area of Ibar Kolašin.
+In May 1901, Albanians pillaged and partially burned the cities of Novi Pazar, Sjenica and Prishtina, and massacred Serbs in the area of Ibar Kolašin.
 A contemporary report stated that when the Serb forces entered the Sandjak of Novi Pazar, they "pacified" the Albanians.

 In the Battle for Novi Pazar, fought at the end of 1941 during the Second World War, the Chetniks, initially supported by the Partisans, unsuccessfully tried to capture the city.
 Following the overthrow of Slobodan Milošević on 5 October 2000, newly elected Prime Minister of Serbia Zoran Đinđić made considerable efforts to help economically the whole area of Novi Pazar.
 Also, with the help of Đinđić, the International University of Novi Pazar was founded in 2002.
 He made close relations with the leaders of Bosniaks, as part of his wider plan to reform Serbia.
 Twelve years following his assassination, the Novi Pazar Assembly decided to rename one street in his name.